 Even though obesity and fat have negative connotations in contemporary society, the numbers of obese individuals has vastly increased globally, with an estimated 15% of the world’s population falling into this category.
 Between 1975 and 2016 the number of obese individuals has tripled.

 In mammals, lipids are primarily stored in adipocytes.
 They have evolved to provide a safe region for storage within the body, however, the storage sites may reach the upper limit of their capacity when saturated leading to ectopic lipid accumulation in areas such as the liver and muscles.
 This has the potential to result in a variety of pathological conditions including insulin resistance, dyslipidemia and hypertension.

 White adipose tissue, light micrograph and 3D illustration, hematoxilin and eosin staining, magnification 100x.
 Fat cells (adipocytes) have large lipid droplet which remains unstained.
-Image Credit: Kateryna Kon / Shutterstock Variation in Adipocytes
+Image Credit: Kateryna Kon / Shutterstock

 Adipocytes can either be defined as brown or white in mammals.
 White adipocytes (WAT) make up the majority of adipocytes found in the body and are designed for energy storage whereas brown adipocytes (BAT) produce thermal energy.